Are you curious about what to feed deer in the backyard?

 While it is important to provide adequate nutrition for these animals, it is also important to be aware of the potential problems that can arise from overfeeding.
 In general, deer need a diet that is high in fiber and low in protein.

 This can be achieved by feeding them a variety of foods, such as grasses, shrubs, and leaves.
 During the summer months, you can also supplement their diet with fruits and vegetables.
-However, it is important to avoid feeding them corn, as this can cause health problems.
+However, it is important to avoid feeding them corn, as this can cause health problems if fed in excess.

 By following these guidelines, you can ensure that your deer stay healthy and well-nourished throughout the summer and spring months.